-The Village expects its General Fund revenue and expenditures for the year ending December 31, 2024, to be approximately the same as its General Fund revenue and expenditures for the year ended December 31, 2023.
-The Village expects the operating revenue and expenses of the Water System Enterprise Fund to be approximately the same for the year ending December 31, 2024, as they were for the year ended December 31, 2023.
-The Village expects to receive approximately \$2,236,466 in federal grant revenue during the year ending December 31, 2024, in connection with its ongoing water system improvement project.
+The Village expects its General Fund revenue and expenditures for the year ending December 31, 2025, to be approximately the same as its General Fund revenue and expenditures for the year ended December 31, 2024, except for a decrease in roof repair expenses and transfers to the Water System Enterprise Fund.
+The Village expects the operating revenue and expenses of the Water System Enterprise Fund to increase for the year ending December 31, 2025, due to the merger with the Middle Fork Water System, Inc. The Village expects to receive significantly less in federal grant revenue during the year ending December 31, 2025, as the ongoing water system improvement project should be completed in early 2025.